 FAQ: Frequently Asked Questions

-What is an interlaboratory comparison, what is a proficiency test?
+What is an interlaboratory test, what is a proficiency test?

-An interlaboratory comparison (or “Round Robin” test) is understood to mean that a certain measuring or testing task is carried out by a group of laboratories independently of each other according to previously defined criteria.
-The results generated by the task are then analysed and evaluated, usually by the interlaboratory comparison provider.
-The analysis can be used to evaluate test methods, participants’ performance or in order to characterise samples or materials.
+An interlaboratory test is generally understood to mean that a specific measurement or testing task is performed independently by a group of laboratories.
+The analysis can be used to assess test methods, participant performance or to characterise samples or materials.

-An interlaboratory test to evaluate the participant’s performance is referred to as a proficiency test.
+An interlaboratory test to evaluate the performance of participants is referred to as a proficiency test.
 The test result of a participant is determined according to previously established criteria by comparing the results of the entire participant field.
-The provider of the interlaboratory comparison creates an anonymous report on the performance assessment of all participants.
-The participants in our aptitude tests receive a certificate.
-An aptitude test is therefore a quality assurance measure in the respective area of responsibility.
+The provider of the EQAS shall produce an anonymous report on the performance assessment of all participants.
+Participants in our proficiency tests receive a certificate.
+It is therefore a quality assurance measure in the respective field of activity.

 We would like to explain a proficiency test to you using a short example: The task of the proficiency test is to determine the indentation hardness with a durometer, characteristic value Shore-D according to DIN EN ISO 868.
 As a provider of interlaboratory comparisons, we provide all participants with similar samples and allow the participants an adequate period of time to carry out the test(s).
 The participants submit their measurement results to our online portal.
 The results are then analysed and evaluated using appropriate statistical methods.
 Testing laboratories accredited according to DIN EN ISO/IEC 17025 must regularly take part in proficiency tests.